Reading Time: 4 minutes

 The Measurement Problem

 The reason churn continues to surprise landlords is not that the signals don't exist.
 It's that most portfolios aren't set up to read them.
-Engagement data, service request patterns, amenity utilisation, event attendance: these live in separate systems, if they're tracked at all.
+Engagement data, service request patterns, amenity utilization, event attendance: these live in separate systems, if they're tracked at all.
 The property team managing relationships across a 20-floor building is working from incomplete information, and the asset manager reviewing quarterly reports is seeing the financial picture without the relationship picture underneath it.

 Tenant Health changes that equation.
 Not as a metric but as a practice: the discipline of tracking Usage, Engagement, and Sentiment for every tenant in a portfolio, continuously, so that a drop in activity that precedes a non-renewal decision is visible months before it becomes a lease event.